seojuhwan/seojuhwan.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in Sociology at Cornell University.
-I study inequities experienced by Asian Americans, Arab Americans, and mixed race Americans.
+I study race, immigration, gender, sexuality, and family.